NichoDA/CSC-2463-Assignments/README.md

 # CSC-2463-Assignments
-This repository consists of all of the assignments for my CSC 2463 class
+This repository consists of all of the assignments for my CSC 2463 class.